rabssm/MeteorRadio/README.md

 ```

-The acquisition software tunes the USB software radio to a central frequency 2 kHz below the required frequency.
+The software tunes the USB software radio to a central frequency 2 kHz below the required frequency.
 This is so that a meteor detection yields an approximately 2 kHz audible tone on the upper sideband.
 The default frequency for radio meteor detection is the frequency of the GRAVES transmitter 143.05 MHz.
 The required frequency can be changed using the -f option.

-The acquisition software uses the pyrtlsdr package for reading the USB data from the RTL SDR dongle.
+The software uses the pyrtlsdr package for reading the USB data from the RTL SDR dongle.
 It also needs python-matplotlib and numpy for the FFT routines.
-The analysis software imports matplotlib and scipy.

 In terms of resource usage, the acquisition software uses about 60% of one CPU core of the Pi4, and about 90% of one core on a Pi3b.
 When a detection is made, a separate python MultiProcess is started to perform the FFT on the 10 seconds of stored sample data, and then store the data in the numpy npz format.
 This process uses 100% of a CPU core for about 10s.
 It is recommended that when running using a Pi3b, the --decimate option is used, as this significantly improves performance of the FFT routines for storing the detections.

-It will be necessary to experiment with the -s 'SNR' option to determine the optimum SNR detection threshold for the specific antenna/receiving equipment.
+Note.
+It may be necessary to experiment with the -s 'SNR' option to determine the optimum SNR detection threshold for the specific antenna/receiving equipment.
+The default SNR is set to 45 (~16dB).
 If there are too many false positives, then the SNR threshold should be increased.

+### Analysis Software
+The analyse_detection.py matplotlib tool can be used to visualise and analyse the resultant detection npz files.
+This tool imports matplotlib and scipy.

-#### Additional Software Modules
+### Additional Software Modules
 The following additional modules are required to run the software.
 These can be installed with the commands:
 ```